prettydiff/webserver/readme.md

 ```

 * The *domain_local* property provides a list of domains that will be locally supported on the server without redirection.
-   The first domain in this list will be the primary identity used in certificate creation.
+   * The first domain in this list will be the primary identity used in certificate creation.
+   * Loopback IP addresses and local device interface IP addresses are automatically added to the *domain_local* list.
 * The *path.storage* property is an absolute file system path where applications should download resources to.
 * The *path.web_root* property is an absolute file system path where web pages/assets are served from.
 * The *redirecT_domain* stores a object of domain names as key names and an array as a value.
 That array expects two values where the first is a string representing a host value and the second is a number representing a port value.